 The authors of the exhibition did not forget about children: the POLONIKA Institute prepared the second episode of educational cartoon “Polo i Nika” where the two main characters go on a trip to the Armenian Cathedral.
 They meet Jan Henryk Rosen who is busy working on his paintings and they learn about the conservation of works of art.
-Additionally, educational classes according to specially prepared scenarios will also be conducted as part of the exhibition.
+Additionally, educational classes according to specially prepared scenarios were also conducted as part of the exhibition.

 The films accompanying the exhibition (“Przebudzone spojrzenia” and “Polo i Nika.
 Katedra ormiańska”) will also be available at the website of the POLONIKA Institute: www.polonika.pl.

 The exhibition “The Armenian Cathedral in Lviv and Its Creators” was open for visitors between 2 October and 25 November in the Orangery in the Museum of King Jan III’s Palace at Wilanów.
 The exhibition was accompanied by an album entitled “The Armenian Cathedral and Its Creators” prepared in Polish, English, Ukrainian and Armenian language versions.

 The ticket for the exhibition was the same as the ticket for the park Museum of King Jan III’s Palace at Wilanów.

 The exhibition received the honorary patronage of the Ministry of Culture and National Heritage.

 Organisers: POLONIKA Institute, International Cultural Centre in Cracow, Museum of King Jan III’s Palace at Wilanów

 Supervising institution: Ministry of Culture and National Heritage

 Cathedral model: Katarzyna Suszek, Jakub Suszek (Atelier La Scala)